ryashpal/ehr-int-tutorial/docs/source/pathogene_on_fhir.rst

 The Run Config file contains step-by-step instructions on how to run this application.

-It can perform 4 different operations;
+It can perform 4 different functionalities;

 * OMOP-To-FHIR
 * GTF-To-FHIR